dekdevy/hordes-loc/README.md

 ## Contributing

-For your first translations, please fork the repo and submit a pull request that way.
-If everything looks good, you will be added as a contributor.
+For your first translations, please fork the repository and start editing files that way.
+If everything looks good, your edits will be merged into the main repository.

 Make sure to read the comments and take them seriously.
 Do not translate placeholder texts.
 Do not translate unique names.
 If you are unsure, cross check with other translations to see whether a word is translated or not.
-For example, words like *party*, *clan* or *item* will generally not be translated to make sure players can communicate effectively on universal concepts within the game.
+For example, words like *party*, *clan* or uniqe names like *Yggdrasil* will generally not be translated to make sure players can communicate effectively regarding the fundamental concepts of the game.
-**Please make sure to add thorough descriptions of your changes in the PR (Pull Request) text, otherwise we will likely ignore or close your PR.**
+**Please make sure to add thorough descriptions of your changes in the PR (Pull Request) and Commit descriptions, otherwise we will likely ignore or close your PR.**

-New languages and translations are always welcome, so feel free to PR.
-The build system automatically detects new language types, and exports new files for each language type.
+New languages and translations are always welcome, so feel free to make a PR.
 Any language types are welcome.
 In order to contribute translations, simply add them to the respective files in the `loc/` directory.
-Make sure to lint your code before committing (`npm run lint`).
+Make sure to check the [Travis test](https://travis-ci.org/dekdevy/hordes-loc) results after you make a Pull Request to correct any errors that may pop up.
 Join [our Discord](https://discord.gg/E45UzeY) if you need help.

-If you want to check the status of any translation, simply run the build script, which informs us about translation status.
+If you want to check the status of any translation, simply go to [this link](https://travis-ci.org/dekdevy/hordes-loc), which informs us about translation status.
 ```bash
 Detecting loc types...
   Found languages en, de